Dutch judges to deliver verdicts in MH17 downed plane trial – KION546

 Associated Press

-SCHIPHOL, Netherlands (AP) — A Dutch court is set to deliver verdicts in the long-running trial of three Russians and a Ukrainian rebel for their alleged roles in the shooting down of Malaysia Airlines flight MH17 over conflict-torn eastern Ukraine.
-A total of 298 people killed on July 17, 2014, when a missile shot down the Boeing 777 flying from Amsterdam to Kuala Lumpur.
-While the outcome of the trial is unclear, one thing is certain — none of the four suspects will be in court to hear the judgment as they have not been arrested and are being tried in their absence.
-That means that even if they’re convicted, they’re unlikely to serve any prison sentence.
+SCHIPHOL, Netherlands (AP) — A Dutch court is set to deliver verdicts Thursday in the trial of three Russians and a Ukrainian rebel for their alleged roles in the shooting down of Malaysia Airlines Flight 17 over conflict-torn eastern Ukraine in 2014.
+A total of 298 people were killed when a missile shot down the Boeing 777 flying from Amsterdam to Kuala Lumpur.
+The four suspects have not been arrested and are unlikely to serve any prison sentence if they are convicted.
+Prosecutors allege the four worked together to procure the missile and launcher and its crew.
+It allegedly was fired from rebel-held territory in Ukraine while pro-Russian separatists were battling Ukrainian forces in the region.